ejovo13/foreng/foreng-project-file.md

 display: public
 exclude:

-Formath is a set of Fortran modules that were developped while completing the exercises to Chapman's "Fortran for Scientists and Engineers"
+Foreng is a set of Fortran modules that were developped while completing the exercises to Chapman's "Fortran for Scientists and Engineers"

 @Note This Library is a work in process